Why illegal dumping is costing us all and why it is not just a council problem

 It is not.

-Because the clean up bill lands exactly where it always does.
+Because the clean-up bill lands exactly where it always does: on us.

-The ratepayers or the charity shop which defeats the purpose...they dont want your junk because then they have to pay to throw it away!!
+The ratepayers or the charity shop bear the burden.
+This defeats the purpose.
+They don’t want your junk because then they have to pay to throw it away!

 No.